HEIG-VD-WEB/web-course/docs/glossary.md

 *[MAC]: Media Access Control address is a unique identifier assigned to a network interface controller for use as a network address in communications within a network segment.
 *[MVC]: Model–view–controller is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements.
 *[NPM]: Node Package Manager is a package manager for the JavaScript programming language.
+*[ORM]: Object-relational mapping is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
 *[OSI]: Open Systems Interconnection model is a conceptual model that characterises and standardises the communication functions of a telecommunication or computing system.
 *[PNPM]: PNPM is a package manager for web development projects.
 It is an alternative to popular package managers like npm (Node Package Manager) and Yarn.
 PNPM aims to provide a more efficient and faster approach to managing dependencies in web applications.
 *[POO]: Le cours de programmation orientée objet